REBUILDING THE WALL

 As soon as the bronze wall of division has been established, every believer is brought down to the valley of decision.
 He must decide whether to walk in the righteous ways of the Lord or to follow the comfortable, seemingly secure, undemanding, popular ways of man-directed Christianity.

 It is time for those who are distressed over the current deplorable spiritual condition of the Christian churches to rebuild the wall of the holy city of God.
+We must:

-We must cease from depending on the world and on money for assistance in building the Kingdom of God.
+- Cease from depending on the world and on money for assistance in building the Kingdom of God.

-We must confess and turn away from all our sins and self-seeking.
+- Confess and turn away from all our sins and self-seeking.

-We must never enter an alliance with an unbeliever unless it is necessary for some reason and we have peace with the Lord concerning it.
+- Never enter an alliance with an unbeliever unless it is necessary for some reason and we have peace with the Lord concerning it.

-We must turn away from trusting in the communication media of the world and meditate day and night in the Word of God, being changed into the image of Christ.
+- Turn away from trusting in the communication media of the world and meditate day and night in the Word of God, being changed into the image of Christ.

-We must separate ourselves from the believers who are walking in sin and not seeking the Lord earnestly for deliverance from their sin.
+- Separate ourselves from the believers who are walking in sin and not seeking the Lord earnestly for deliverance from their sin.

 If we will build the wall of division between the Church and the world, the Lord Jesus Christ will come to us and bless us.
 We will stand before Him.
 We will be His voice in the land.
 The light of God will shine with clarity on the world and we will become the promised blessing to the nations of the earth (Genesis 22:18, 28:14).